-- Classic VN – K-Swiss refers to the Classic VN as their signature shoe, the ultimate classic.
+- Classic VN – K-Swiss refers to the Classic VN as the brand's signature shoe, the ultimate classic.
 This vintage product was being utilized for tennis, but its casual version has been a staple on the shoe shelves for many people.
 Many of its colorways are monochromatic, which grants a pristine and distinct appearance.
 The Classic series is arguably the most integral part of the K-Swiss sneakers collection.

 - Hoke CMF – A classic tennis-inspired casual shoe that works best for day-to-day wear.
 It bears some resemblances to the other K-Swiss products appearance-wise, but its affordable price makes it stand out for those who are on a budget.
 In general, K-Swiss sneakers are budget-friendly.

 - Classic 66 – This shoe has been a part of heritage American tennis due to its innovative support features.
 Since its introduction to the public, the Classic has gone through some nuances in material and silhouette, but still maintaining its trademark and timeless aesthetics.
 This model is one of the K-Swiss sneakers that has multiple collaborations under its name.

-- Court Frasco – The Court Frasco exhibits a high-style look with a design that is based on K-Swiss' tennis heritage.
+- Court Frasco – The Court Frasco from K-Swiss exhibits a high-style look with a design that is based on K-Swiss' tennis heritage.
 Its details boast a fashion-forward element, elevating the classic looks with modern sophistication.
 Many wearers are fond of this sneaker due to its style, comfort, and a very agreeable price.

 K-Swiss shoes have a variety of offerings for those who are aiming to be modernly fashionable.
 Aside from the eye-catching trendy designs and impressive support, many of its footwear are affordable.
 To be specific, customers can buy some K-Swiss sneakers for below $50.
 Sizes available for US men's are from 6 to 15.
 Women's sizes start from 5 to 12.
 Listed below are a few K-Swiss sneakers that amassed positive feedback from its users.